mpuerta004/GnossDeustoOnto/Documentation/README.md

 proposal or the set of documents corresponding to its justification.

-On the other hand roh:Dossier represents a collection of reports related to a roh:Project, which may include all the types of reports above mentioned.
+On the other hand roh:Dossier represents a collection of reports related to a vivo:Project, which may include all the types of reports above mentioned.

 The below table shows the data and object properties, as well as